Note on risk factors

 While certain regulatory processes are designed in part to foster convergence and achieve recognition of group supervisory schemes, the Group continues to face risks of extra-territorial application of regulations, particularly as to group supervision and group solvency requirements.
 In addition, regulators in jurisdictions beyond those where the Group has core operations increasingly are playing a far greater oversight role, requiring more localised resources and, despite a predominantly local focus, also raise issues of a cross-border nature.
 Furthermore, evolving regulatory schemes and requirements may be inconsistent or may conflict with each other, thereby subjecting the Group, particularly in light of the increasing focus on legal entities in isolation, to higher compliance and legal costs, as well as the possibility of higher operational, capital and liquidity costs.
 The effect of these trends could be exacerbated to the extent that the current political environment results in a return to more bilateral, and less harmonised, cross-border regulatory efforts.

 While in recent years there has been an evolving focus on classifying certain insurance companies as systemically important, it is unclear whether and, if so, in what form reforms will be enacted.
-The Group could be designated as a global systemically important insurer (“G-SIIs”) by the Financial Stability Board, or as a systemically important non-bank financial company by the Financial Stability Oversight Council (“FSOC”) in the United States.
-The International Association of Insurance Supervisors, an international body that represents insurance regulators and supervisors, has published and since refined the methodology for identifying G-SIIs.
-Were the Group to be designated as a G-SII, it could be subject to one or both of the resulting regimes, including capital standards (the basic capital requirement for G-SIIs), which would have various implications for the Group, including additional compliance costs and reporting obligations as well as heightened regulatory scrutiny in various jurisdictions.
+The Group could be designated as a global systemically important financial institution (“SIFI”) under the framework for SIFIs developed by the Financial Stability Board, or as a systemically important insurer by the Financial Stability Oversight Council (“FSOC”) in the United States.
+The International Association of Insurance Supervisors, an international body that represents insurance regulators and supervisors, has published and since refined its methodology for identifying global systemically important insurers (“G-SIIs”).
+Were the Group to be designated as a G-SII, it could be subject to one or both of the resulting regimes, including capital standards (the basic capital requirement for G-SIIs), which would have various implications for the Group, including additional compliance costs, reporting obligations and capital costs (in the form of capital charges or high loss absorption capacity), as well as heightened regulatory scrutiny in various jurisdictions.
 In addition, the Group ultimately will be subject to oversight of its Swiss regulator in respect of recovery and resolution planning.

 In addition, regulatory changes could occur in areas of broader application, such as competition policy and tax laws.
 Changes in tax laws, for example, could increase the taxes the Group pays, the attractiveness of products offered by the Group, the Group’s investment activities and the value of deferred tax assets.
 Any number of these changes could apply to the Group and its operations.
-Recently enacted changes to the US tax regime is prompting us to consider modifications to our operating model for our US business.
-These changes, or inconsistencies between the various regimes that apply to the Group, could increase the costs of doing business (including due to related capital requirements), reduce access to liquidity, limit the scope of current or future business or affect the competitive balance, or could make reinsurance less attractive to primary insurers.
+Changes to the US tax regime enacted in early 2018 prompted us to modify our operating model for our US business.
+These changes, or inconsistencies between the various regimes that apply to the Group, could increase the costs of doing business (including due to increased capital requirements), reduce access to liquidity, limit the scope of current or future business or affect the competitive balance, or could make reinsurance less attractive to primary insurers.

 Volatility and disruption in the global financial markets could expose the Group to significant financial and capital markets risk, including changes in interest rates, credit spreads, equity prices and foreign currency exchange rates, which may adversely impact the Group’s financial condition, results of operations, liquidity and capital position.
 The Group’s exposure to interest rate risk is primarily related to the market price and cash flow variability associated with changes in interest rates.
 In general, a low interest rate environment, such as the one experienced in recent years, poses significant challenges to the insurance and reinsurance industries, with earnings capacity under stress unless lower investment returns from fixed income assets can be offset by lower combined ratios or higher returns from other asset classes.
 Exposure to credit spreads primarily relates to market price and cash flow variability associated with changes in credit spreads.
 When credit spreads widen, the net unrealised loss position of the Group’s investment portfolio can increase, as could other-than-temporary impairments.